-User can’t manually press the emergency button after a fall – There are a lot of advantages that you can get from having this system.
-For children of users, they will have that peace of mind even if your elderly parent can’t react, someone can help them.
-User’s too, can be assured that if they fall and lose consciousness, they can get help.
+When user is unable to manually press the emergency button after a fall – Users can be assured that if they fall and lose consciousness, they can get help.
+For children of users, they will have that peace of mind even if your elderly parent can’t react, there is fall sensing technology to get an alarm call through.

 Waterproof – The emergency button device is designed to be waterproof, so the elderly can still wear it where most falls occur – in the bathroom/shower.